BoXHED2.0: Scalable boosting of dynamic survival analysis: Implementation details

 where $Y(t)\in \{0,1\}$ is a predictable process indicating whether the subject is at-risk of experiencing an event during $[t,t+dt)$.
-Further, let $N(t)$ be the cumulative number of events that has occurred by $t$.
-Some special cases of this intensity model include: \begin{itemize} \item Right-censored and non-recurring events: $Y(t) = I(t\le C, N(t-)<1)$. \item Recurring events (up to $N_{\max}$ times): $Y(t) = I(N(t-)<N_{\max} )$. \item Left-truncation and right-censoring: The likelihood for this coincides with the one obtained from setting $Y(t)=I(L\le t\le C)$, so the same computational procedure applies. \end{itemize}
+Further, let $N(t)$ be the cumulative number of events that has occurred by $t$, and $N(t-)$ the count that excludes any potential event occurring exactly at time $t$.
+Some special cases of the setting \eqref{eq:intensity} include: \begin{itemize} \item Right-censored and non-recurring events: $Y(t) = I(t\le C, N(t-)<1)$.
+Here, $C$ is the right-censoring time. \begin{itemize} \item Cause-specific hazards in the competing risks setting can be estimated as a further special case of this \citep{andersen2002competing}. \end{itemize} \item Recurring events (up to $N_{\max}$ times): $Y(t) = I(N(t-)<N_{\max} )$. \item Left-truncation and right-censoring: The likelihood for this coincides with the one obtained from setting $Y(t)=I(L\le t\le C, N(t-)<1)$, where $L$ is the left-truncation time.
+Hence, the same computational procedure applies.